 In the ‘noughties’, Julian was responsible for the PR for the highly successful Government backed Institute of Hospitality’s ‘Hospitable Climates’ sustainability awareness campaign aimed at the UK hospitality industry.
 He went on to be the media consultant to the Considerate Hoteliers Association.

-In 2011, CommunicationsPoint was a key player in the acclaimed new image for the British Association of Hospitality Accountants (BAHA), which became HOSPA: the Hospitality Association for Finance, Revenue Management and IT Professionals.
+In 2011, CommunicationsPoint was a key player in the acclaimed new image for the British Association of Hospitality Accountants (BAHA), which became HOSPA: the Hospitality Association for Finance, Revenue Management, IT and Marketing Professionals.
 In the same year, the consultancy played a major role in promoting the re-opening of Blanch House – Brighton’s original boutique hotel.

 In 2013, Julian founded the first-ever Salisbury Fringe for new bite-sized plays and monologues in pubs and cafes.
 The plays were by new local writers and performed by professional actors.
 He also became Chairman of the Salisbury Fringe Festival.
 The first three annual events in October 2013, 2014 and 2015 were such a success with the public that the annual festival has now become an established event on the city’s entertainment calendar.
 His love of theatre goes back to his school days and his time studying history at London University, where he was Director of the Birkbeck Players.